kyegomez/StarlightVision/README.md

 ## 📄 License

-Starlight Vision is released under the MIT License.
+Starlight Vision is released under the APACHE License.
 See the [LICENSE](LICENSE) file for more details.

 ## 🗺️ Roadmap